VerchkaFeya/rsschool-cv/cv.md

 ___

 ## Contact
-* Phone Number: +&9133867943
+* Phone Number: +79133867943
 * E-mail: krasnova.verav@gmail.com
 * GitHub: VerchkaFeya
 ## About Me
-I am 27 years old, live in Novosibirsk.
+I am 28 years old, live in Novosibirsk.
 I studied for architect and have graduated in 2016.
 For all this time I've been working as an interior designer.
-But I dont like this kind of job for many reasons.
+But I don't like this kind of job for many reasons.
 Now I want to have job which is modern, interesting, thought-provoking, command.
 I choose to study for Frontend Developer because this development scope is more close for my interests and art skills.
 Now I am on the very beginning of the my frontend education.
 ## Skills
 * HTML (fundamental)
 * CSS (fundamental)